ronikbhaskar/ronikbhaskar.github.io/ronikbhaskar.github.io/source/projects/obsidian-editor.md

 ---
 title: Turning Obsidian into a Markdown Editor
+description: >-
+    I have no issues with what Obsidian is.
+My only complaint is with what it *isn't*: a Markdown editor.
+I know you can edit Markdown in Obsidian, but that's not what I'm talking about.
+I mean editing *any* .md file in Obsidian.
+Right now, you're limited to your vault, which makes sense, since Obsidian is a note-taking app--a second brain app.
+Everything you need is right there in your vault.
+The thing is, I don't really care for the whole "second brain" thing.
+I tried it for a bit, but it really didn't stick.
+It's a nice place to put notes if I don't know where else to put them, but sometimes I just wanna edit a Markdown file with Obsidian's QoL.
 ---

 This file was created using `obsidian.py`.
 The source code is available [here](https://github.com/ronikbhaskar/obsidian-editor).